OpenMDAO/POEMs/POEM_005.md

 }
 ```

-Note that the actual name of the entry point, `mycompplugin`, is not used for anything in a
+Note that the actual name of the entry point, `mycompplugin` in this case, is not used for anything
-'typical' entry point.
+in a 'typical' entry point.

-### case_readers
+### Entry Points in openmdao_case_readers

 The entry point for a case reader should point to a function that returns a tuple of the form